 7. Helps Fight Diabetes

-Researchers now know that certain flavonoids in fruits, including pears, can improve insulin sensitivity.
-That is key for preventing and treating diabetes in addition to weight gain.
 After following over 9,600 adults ages 25–74 for about 20 years, researchers from the Centers for Disease Control and Prevention found that eating five or more servings of combined fruits and vegetables daily significantly cut the risk of diabetes formation.
-(13)

 Pears are considered a fruit low on the glycemic index.
-Each one has about 26–28 net grams of carbs.
 Because of the high fiber content in pears, they unleash sugar into the bloodstream slowly and therefore have a low glycemic load.
 Compared to eating packaged sweets filled with refined sugars that can negatively impact blood sugar levels, eating pears instead is a great way to appease your “sweet tooth” naturally without negative impacts.

 8. Makes a Good Pre- or Post-Workout Snack

 Like all fruit, eating pears can provide you with a quick boost of energy before a workout.
 Pears are a natural source of fructose and glucose that the body uses quickly to enhance physical performance, concentration and stamina.
 That makes pears excellent pre-workout snacks.